dportik/dadi_pipeline/Plotting/README.md

  Sometimes you may see the following error when plotting 2D or 3D, after the script crashes:

      "ValueError: Data has no positive values, and therefore can not be log-scaled."

+Sometimes this error can also appear as:

+     "ZeroDivisionError: float division by zero"

  To deal with this, you can change the optional argument vmin_val to a value between 0 and 0.05 (0.05 is the default).
 I have used values from 0.005-0.01